Spicy pork pozole with beans

 - 1 lb dried hominy, soaked in water 6-8 hours

 - Toppings: thinly sliced radishes, thinly sliced cabbage, chile powder, dried Mexican oregano, lime wedges

 Cook the pork: Season pork generously with salt and pepper.
 Heat 2 tbsp oil in a large pot over medium-high heat.
 Sear pork in batches until browned on all sides.
 Transfer to a plate.

-Make the chile mixture: Heat skillet over high heat.
-Add chiles and toast until aromatic, 30 seconds per side.
+Make the chile mixture: Heat a medium skillet over high heat.
+Add chiles and toast until aromatic, ~30 seconds per side.
 Transfer to a small bowl and cover with hot water to soak.
-Add peppercorns, cumin seeds, and oregano to the skillet and toast until fragrant, ~1 minute.
+Add peppercorns, cumin seeds, and oregano to the skillet and toast until fragrant for ~1 minute.
 Transfer to a blender.
-Place remaining onion and garlic cloves on the skillet and cook until charred, ~15 minutes.
-Add charred onion, garlic, 2 tsp salt, and drained chiles to the blender.
+Place onion and garlic cloves on the skillet and cook until charred, rotating occasionally, ~15 minutes.
+Add onion, garlic, drained chiles, spices, and 2 tsp salt to the blender.
 Blend to a purée using chile soaking water to thin if necessary.
-It should be watery.

-Prepare the stew: Add 1 tbsp oil to the large pot used to cook pork (do not wipe clean) over high heat and once hot add the chile sauce.
+Prepare the stew: Add remaining 1 tbsp oil to the pot used to cook pork (do not wipe clean) over high heat and once hot add the chile sauce.
 Stir until it turns orange, ~5 minutes.
-Return pork to pot and stir in drained hominy, beans, and 7 cups water.
+Return pork to the pot and stir in drained hominy, dried beans, bay leaves, and 7 cups water.
 Simmer, covered, for 1 hour.
-Uncover and simmer for about 1 to 1-½ hours more until pork, hominy, and beans are tender, adding water as needed if too thick.
+Uncover and simmer for 1 to 1-½ hours longer or until pork, hominy, and beans are tender, adding water as needed to keep covered.

-Serve: Discard bay leaves and thyme and add salt to taste.
-Ladle into bowls and garnish with radishes, cabbage, chile powder, dried Mexican oregano, and lime.
+Serve: Discard bay leaves and add salt to taste.
+Ladle into bowls and garnish with toppings.

 We imagine this with…